The Night Manager: Plot summary

 Jonathan Pine, a former British soldier trained at the Duke of York's Royal Military School, is a night manager at the Hotel Meister Palace in Zurich.
 Richard Onslow Roper, a billionaire trafficker in arms and drugs, arrives with his entourage during a snowstorm.
-Pine bears a grudge against Roper from an incident which occurred years prior, in Cairo, where Pine was working as the night manager at the luxurious Queen Nefertiti hotel: The owner of the Queen Nefertiti, Freddie Hamid, had ties to Roper.
+Pine bears a grudge against Roper from an incident which occurred years prior, in Cairo, where Pine was working as the night manager at the luxurious Queen Nefertiti hotel.
+The owner of the Queen Nefertiti, Freddie Hamid, had ties to Roper.
 Hamid's mistress, Sophie, was a French-Arab woman who provided Pine with incriminating documents about Roper, asking him to forward them to the Egyptian authorities.
 Pine did so but disregarded her warning that Roper had ties to British intelligence.
 He forwarded copies to a friend with MI6, and a short time later, Sophie was murdered.

-Several years later, Pine is working in Switzerland.
-He is approached by ex-SIS Chief Leonard Burr and senior civil servant Rex Goodhew, who are planning an elaborate sting operation against Roper.
+In Switzerland, Pine is approached by ex-MI6 Chief Leonard Burr and senior civil servant Rex Goodhew, who are planning an elaborate sting operation against Roper.
 Eager to avenge Sophie, Pine agrees to go undercover to infiltrate Roper's criminal empire.
 The operation is jeopardised by an inter-agency turf war within the intelligence community and possible collusion with Roper.

-Burr's operation, a joint effort between his group and sympathetic American colleagues, is code-named "Limpet."
-Pine fabricates a criminal identity and cover story, then wins Roper's confidence by "rescuing" his son from a phony kidnapping orchestrated by Burr.
+Burr's operation, a joint effort between his group and sympathetic American colleagues, is code-named Limpet.
+Pine fabricates a criminal identity and cover story, then wins Roper's confidence by rescuing Roper's son from a phony kidnapping orchestrated by Burr.
 Roper recruits him into his organisation, in preparation for a large illegal arms deal with a Colombian drug cartel.